zaiisao/Documentation/en/Audio Broadcast/start_live_audio_web.md

 We provide an open-source [sample project](https://github.com/AgoraIO/Basic-Video-Broadcasting/tree/master/OpenLive-Web) that implements the basic video broadcast on GitHub.

-You can also use this [online demo](https://webdemo.agora.io/agora-web-showcase/examples/OpenLive-Web/#/) and try the video broadcasts implemented by the Agora SDK.
+You can also use this [online demo](https://webdemo.agora.io/agora-web-showcase/examples/OpenLive-Web/#/) and try the broadcasts implemented by the Agora SDK.

 ## Prerequisites